 It’s not that we’re co-dependent people, we just adore each other’s company.
 We make one another laugh and we know what the other is thinking with just a glance.
 He gets me.
 He’s the Jim to my Pam.
 We go together like macaroni and cheese.

 But nowadays it’s the opposite; it’s pretty rare to for my husband and me to be seen out in public together.
 We have two small kids, and it’s easier to divide and conquer than to go everywhere together as a family unit.

 Errands need to be done?
-One of us leaves and gets the shopping done while the other stays home and
+One of us leaves and gets the shopping done while the other stays home and watches the kids.

 Kids need to be shuttled from one activity to another?
 He might take our son to soccer and I’ll take my daughter to dance (or vice versa).
 It’s much easier for us to only be responsible for one kid at a time, and have the flexibility of our own transportation.